 The worst thing you can do is listen to the feedback, say “thank you for being open with me”, and then ignore the issue altogether along with any suggestions.
 This is a sure fire way to smother any efforts to create an open communication with your team.

-How have you or your leaders encouraged open communication in your team?
+How have you encouraged open communication in your team?
 Did it work?
-Could it have been better?
 Leave a comment below – I‘d love to read them.